wslutilities/wslu/README.md

 A set of quick actions for WSL such as quickly mounting all drives or manually sync time between Windows and WSL.

-**wslgsu**
-A WSL tool to help creating startup tasks for linux process on Windows.

 ## Installation